flexi-framework/flexi/docs/documentation/05_toolsoverview.md

 #### POSTI_RP_VISUALIZE
 <!--ToDo's: complete possible values in table, describe in more detail the structure of the written file, mention the output format (paraview/hdf5), give for certain functionalities example recorpoint files (e.g. derived quantities, FFT, ...)  -->

-During the runtime of the simulation `ProjectName_RP_*.h5` files are written.
+During the runtime of the simulation, `ProjectName_RP_*.h5` files are written.
 These files contain the raw data collected during the simulation.
-Using the `posti_visualizerecordpoints` tool the raw data can be further post-processed.
-The tool takes several of the recordpoint files and combines them into a single time series.
+Using the `posti_visualizerecordpoints` tool, the raw data can be further post-processed.
+The tool takes one or more of the recordpoint files and combines them into a single time series.
 From the conservative variables that are stored during the simulation, all available derived quantities can be computed.
 Additionally, several more advanced post-processing algorithms are available.
-This includes calculation of time averages, FFT and PSD values and specific boundary layer properties.
+This includes calculation of time averages, FFT, and PSD values and specific boundary layer properties.

 The `posti_visualizerecordpoints` tool is designed for single execution only and can be executed as follows: